LuongXuanTrungDung/qualita/README.md

 # showcase-v2
-Personal website, made with NextJS and Preact
+Personal website, developed with NextJS and Preact, meant to be built statically for Github Pages.